elatella/deep-prepyto-paper/manuscript.md

-`\_what do we use as initial encoder weights and backbone*`{.green} `\_code checked: keras- The Glorot uniform initializer, also called Xavier uniform initializer.*`{.green} During each layer of the analysis path, the convolution filter consisting of a 3x3x3 kernel, with randomly initialized weights, was moved over all the voxels in each subset twice, each time taking their dot product.
+`\_what do we use as initial encoder weights and backbone*`{.green} `\_code checked: keras- The Glorot uniform initializer, also called Xavier uniform initializer.*`{.green} During each layer of the analysis path, the convolution filter consisting of a 3x3x3 kernel, with randomly initialized weights, was moved over all the voxels in each subset twice `\_what do you mean by "twice"?  *`{.green}, each time taking their dot product.
 This kernel extracts and enhances the features in different parts of the image.
 This is followed by a ReLU function, which can be described as